coreymoore/nexus-accessibility/AI_CONTEXT_RULES.md

   - Nexus Dark Purple: `#2d1958` - Used for primary text and borders.
   - Nexus Medium Purple: `#3a2956` - Used for secondary text.
 - **UI colors:**
-  - Background Light: `#f3f0fa` - Main background for tooltips and popup.
+  - Background Light: `#f3f0fa` - Main background for inspectors and popup.
   - Border Color: `#d1c4e9` - Used for dividers and borders.
   - Secondary Border Color: `#ccc`, `#ddd` - Used for less prominent borders.
   - Text Dark: `#2d1958` - Primary text color.